harabat/django-htmx/tutorial/docs/11_follows.md

 ## ProfileDetailView

-We need to let users to follow or unfollow other users in our templates.
+We need to let users follow or unfollow other users in our templates.
 This involves some work around checking whether the user is already in our `follows` or not.
 Because the Django Template Language (intentionally) makes it difficult to write non-trivial queries within